JoshVorick/CurriculAnalyzer/README.md

 Currently our database is hosted locally.
 We will soon move it over to AWS.

-In order to view our website navigate to backend > templates > threads select and click on index.html.
+In order to view our website navigate to CurriculAnalyzer/tree/master/back_end/templates and click on index.html.
 This is our main tree visualization.